-Super Sucker II, the Conservancy’s new barge-mounted underwater vacuum, was launched in late September in Kāne‘ohe Bay, where it is now working in tandem with the State’s barge to remove invasive algae off the reef.
+Super Sucker II, the Conservancy’s new barge-mounted underwater vacuum, was launched in September 2012 in Kāne‘ohe Bay, where it is now working in tandem with the State’s barge to remove invasive algae off the reef.

-Last spring, the Conservancy launched a campaign to build and operate a second Super Sucker because the single vacuum operating in the bay could not get ahead of the invasive algae problem.
+The Conservancy launched a campaign to build and operate a second Super Sucker because the single vacuum operating in the bay could not get ahead of the invasive algae problem.

 Now, with an additional vacuum, the Conservancy and the State expect to clear the north end of the bay of the worst invasive seaweeds by 2015.

-Built in 2005 by the Conservancy, the State and the University of Hawai‘i, the original Super Sucker consisted of an un-powered 13 x 25 foot barge that had to be moved by an escort boat.
+Built in 2005 by the Conservancy, the State and the University of Hawai‘i, the original Super Sucker consisted of an 13 x 25 foot barge that had to be moved by an escort boat.

-Both the new Super Sucker and the original are now supported by smaller 6 x 9-foot Mini Suckers, which can operate on shallow patch and fringing reefs throughout the bay.
+Both the new Super Sucker and the original are now supported by smaller 6 x 9-foot Mini-Suckers, which can operate on shallow patch and fringing reefs throughout the bay.
 Two divers feed algae into hoses, which are connected to pumps that bring the algae onto the barges.
 There, it is placed into bags to be distributed to local farmers as compost.